coffee-cup/uvic-csc460/website/src/project3/roomba.md

 # Roomba

-All of the control with the Roomba occurred over via UART.
-We created a C++ class to entirley dealt with communicating with the Roomba.
+All of the control with the Roomba occurred via UART.
+We created a C++ class to abstract away the UART communication into an easy to use interface.
 You can [view the header file here](https://github.com/coffee-cup/uvic-csc460/blob/master/project3/common/Roomba/Roomba.h).

 ## Open Interface